 Welfare and Religion

-You are an individual (individual = the idea that everyone is different and nobody is the same as somebody else).
+You are an individual (individual = the idea that everyone is different).

 All of our students have different academic needs and different welfare needs (welfare = feeling happy, healthy and safe).